valeriorlandini/sonus/ReadMe.md

 ## How to build

-Grab the source inside your `Documents/Max 8/Packages` folder with `git clone https://github.com/valeriorlandini/sonus.git --recursive`
+Grab the source inside your `Documents/Max 8/Packages` (or `Max 9`, according to your Max/MSP version) folder with `git clone https://github.com/valeriorlandini/sonus.git --recursive`

 `cd sonus` and then `mkdir build` to create a folder with your various build files.